persistenceOne/persistenceCore/docs/resources/Ledger.md

 # Ledger Nano Support

 Using a hardware wallet to store your keys greatly improves the security of your crypto assets.
 The Ledger device acts as an enclave of the seed and private keys, and the process of signing transaction takes place within it.
 No private information ever leaves the Ledger device.
-The following is a short tutorial on using the Cosmos Ledger app with the PersistenceCore CLI.
+The following is a short tutorial on using the Persistence Ledger app with the PersistenceCore CLI.

 At the core of a Ledger device there is a mnemonic seed phrase that is used to generate private keys.
 This phrase is generated when you initialize you Ledger.
 The mnemonic is compatible with Persistence and can be used to seed new accounts.